kubeflow/community/wg-notebooks/charter.md

 ## Scope

-WG Notebooks is responsible for the user experience around Notebooks and other IDEs and their integrations with Kubeflow.
-The WG covers launching and managing different types of Notebooks on Kubeflow as well as workflows that Notebook extensions enable.
+WG Notebooks is responsible for the user experience around Notebooks and their integrations with Kubeflow.
+The WG covers launching and managing Notebooks on Kubeflow as well as workflows that Notebook extensions enable.

 ### In scope